psoloway/puppetlabs-tomcat/README.md

 ####Public Classes

-* `tomcat`: Main class, manages the installation and configuration of Tomcat.
+* `tomcat`: Main class.
+Manages the installation and configuration of Tomcat.

 ####Private Classes